chris-martin/bricks/in/posts/2017-05-10-loc/post.md

 split :: Ord k => k -> Map k a -> (Map k a, Map k a)
 ```

-We're going to use the `split` function twice: to split the area into `Loc`s
+We’re going to use the `split` function twice: to split the area into `Loc`s
-that come *before the start* of the span we're adding, and `Loc`s that come
+that come *before the start* of the span we’re adding, and `Loc`s that come
-*after the end* of the span we're adding.
-Then we'll combine the stuff in the
+*after the end* of the span we’re adding.
+Then we’ll combine the stuff in the
 middle with the new span, and finally `mappend` all the maps back together.

 ```haskell